galaxyproject/training-material/GUIDELINES.md

 For each topic, a flavored Docker image must integrate the needed tools for the tutorials.
 The corresponding image must be based on official Galaxy Docker images.
-We recommend you to use the [`shared/templates/Dockerfile`](shared/templates/Dockerfile) as a template.
+We recommend you to use the content of [`shared/templates/docker`](shared/templates/docker) as a template.

 The `docker` image must also integrate a Galaxy tour from the [`galaxy-tours` repository](https://github.com/galaxyproject/galaxy-tours)